We started this initiative inspired by Wouter who strongly believed in health care as a human right.

 As tropical doctor Wouter was first and foremost physician, doing clinical work (surgery) in Masanga Hospital.
 Besides that, he was coordinator of the CapaCare surgical/ obstetrics advanced training.
 In that capacity he stood up for an integration of the CapaCare advanced training with the basic medical education by the School of Clinical Science in Makeni (SCSM).

-The affiliation with SCSM enables CapaCare to get its advanced training curriculum aligned with the University of Sierra Leone.
-Students are then graduated with a Bachelor degree and become Surgical Clinical Officer.
-That gives them a much better position to get access to governmental hospitals where they may operate as assistant surgeons/obstetrician and are paid proper salaries for the qualified work.
+The affiliation with SCSM enabled CapaCare to get its advanced training curriculum aligned with the University of Sierra Leone.
+CapaCare students are now graduated with a Bachelor degree and become Clinical Officers.
+That gives them the license to get access to governmental hospitals where they may operate independently.

 With the Scholarship Fund we take him with us into the future.
 It will remind us of the way he was providing care and welfare for those most in need, with understanding and compassion.